 These community-led exchanges are spaces for sharing innovative methodologies, examples, strategies and tactics to address specific issues and strengthen sovereignty.
 They aim to enhance wellbeing at community and landscape scales, seeding durable networks for mutual support.

-The GEN In Conversation Series is an ongoing online programme of talks and interactive workshops designed for the curious mind.
-Beginning in June 2020, we are bringing together activists, academics, community practitioners, artists, writers, dancers and researchers to share their insights and lived experiences on a range of topics, including regenerative justice, land rights and colonisation, food sovereignty and agroecology, alternative economics and the conservation revolution, and much more in between!
+Through this online programme of talks and interactive workshops, we bring together activists, academics, community practitioners, artists, writers, dancers and researchers to share their insights and lived experiences on a range of topics, including regenerative justice, land rights and colonisation, food sovereignty and agroecology, and alternative economics and the conservation revolution.

 GEN Toolkit Retreats provide resources, tools and space for those working for social and ecological justice and positive change.
-We are currently developing GEN Toolkit #1: Weaving Grief, the Body and Transformative Justice, and in June 2021, will be hosting a 6-day residential retreat, exploring how embodied grief practices can support environmental advocacy and transformative justice in the UK context.
+We are currently developing GEN Toolkit #1: Weaving Grief, the Body and Transformative Justice, following the 6-day residential retreat held in June 2021, that explored how embodied grief practices can support environmental advocacy and transformative justice.